 Education students who take up a volunteer opportunity benefit from involvement in activities that will enhance their professional knowledge and skills and give them hands on experience.
 Participating in the Teach Outreach program can also assist students to ‘stand out of the pack’ when applying for teaching positions post-graduation.

 Students receive a certificate and recognition on their Australian Higher Education Graduation Statement (AHEGS) for volunteer opportunities they complete.

 - Read the Teach Outreach Guidelines.

 - Interested students will contact you directly.
-Arrange a meeting with them to discuss the opportunity.
+You can arrange a meeting with them to discuss the opportunity and the induction process.